-Direct mail is one of the most powerful tools financial services marketers can have to promote their offers.
-That’s why you should understand what is direct mail copywriting.
+Direct mail is one of the most potent tools marketers have to promote their offers.
+That’s why you, as a direct marketer, should understand what is direct mail copywriting.

-As a financial services copywriter, I have found two articles that will help you get a grip on what effective direct mail copywriting is.
+As a direct response copywriter – verified by the American Writers and Artists Institute – I have found two articles that will help you get a grip on what effective direct mail copywriting is.

-Drawing from the articles mentioned above, as well as my experience as a direct response copywriter, I have come up with three facts you should know about direct mail copywriting:
+Drawing from the articles mentioned above, as well as my experience as a direct response copywriter, I have produced three facts you should know about direct mail copywriting:

 If you think that direct mail marketing is only about sending sales letters to your prospects, you are wrong.